 - Listen to your NOAA Alert Radio for severe weather updates

-- Call 311 to report a non-emergency or to request City services
+- Call 311 to report a non-life threatening issue, request City services or to document sewage backflow

-- Visit 311.baltimorecity.gov to submit requests and download the app for your Apple or Android device
+- To submit requests or download the app for your Apple or Android device

 - To report a power outage to BGE, call (877) 778-2222 instead of 311

 - Do not call 311 to report a life-threatening emergency